joaolive/libftx/README.md

 ##
 <p>
   This was the first and one of the most important projects at School 42.
 I built a C library with my own implementations of several libc functions, plus some extra ones that are really useful for everyday coding.
 </p>

+##
+## Usage
+``make`` without bonus functions.

+``make bonus`` to compile with bonuses.